 A term life insurance plan can offer policyholders coverage for a set period, called the term length.
 Many insurers usually offer term lengths of 10 to 30 years.
 If you pass away while your plan is active, your loved ones will receive the death benefit.
 Premiums are reasonable since these policies are simple, lack cash value, and do not last for your lifetime.1 As a result, a term life insurance policy from Aflac can help provide you and your loved ones with substantial financial protection at a rate that fits your budget.

-When your term life insurance plan expires, the policy’s coverage ends, and you stop paying premiums.
+A term life insurance policy matures when it reaches its expiration date.
+At that time, the policy’s coverage ends, and you stop paying premiums.
 Therefore, if you pass away after the policy ends, your beneficiaries will not be eligible to receive a death benefit.2

 Some policyholders may only need term life insurance for a certain timeframe, such as to help protect a child until they reach adulthood and start their career.
-In this case, letting the policy expire without getting new coverage may be feasible.
-However, some may find that they’ll still need life insurance coverage, so they’ll have to get a new policy.
+In this case, it may make sense to let the policy expire without getting new coverage.
+However, some may find that they’d still like life insurance coverage, so they may get a new policy.

 Once your policy ends, you can’t get back the premiums you paid unless you have a return of premium rider.
 This optional add-on lets you receive a refund of premiums if you outlive your policy term.3 However, a return of premium rider can increase your premiums, so you must budget accordingly when adding one.